scmerrill/Time-Turner/README.md

 1. Add the iSkipper library dependencies to the Arduino IDE by copying them into your libraries folder: https://github.com/wizard97/iSkipper/tree/master/emulator/libs
 1. Download this repository and open TimeTurner_Arduino_Sketch.ino in the Arduino IDE
 1. Go to Tools > Board > Adafruit SAMD Boards and select “Adafruit Feather M0”
 1. You may want to change “MY_CLICKER_ID” to something else.
-All other configuration options are already set optimally for the Feather M0 platform.
+This can be changed later but is a little easier to do in the code if you just want to hardcode one remote
 1. Plug your device into your computer using a USB 2.0 A-Male to Micro B Cable
 1. Go to Tools > Port and select the USB port where you plugged in the device
 1. Go to Sketch > Upload - this sometimes takes multiple attempts to work.